rlmckenney/vue-loading-balls/README.md

 # Vue Loading Balls

-## Bouncing balls loading animation component for Vue.js 2.x with smooth SGV animation
+A bouncing balls loading animation component for Vue.js 2.x that uses smooth SGV animation for natural looking motion.

 Inspired by Nash Vail's article, [How you can use simple trigonometry to create better loaders](https://www.codementor.io/nashvail/how-you-can-use-simple-trigonometry-to-create-better-loaders-jntt54acz).